MD-RAQUIB-HUSSAIN90/project2/README.md

 This project was created from local system.
 Created by Arsh khan....
-And I am a developer
+And I am a developer.
+and i have various ideas in the development.